JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 <a name="2"></a>
 ### 2 Global Variables and Paths

-XLua Utils will populate the following variables at script startup:
+XLuaUtils will populate the following variables at script startup:

 - `ACF_Folder`
 Complete path of the folder that the .acf file of the user aircraft is located in.
 - `ACF_Filename`
 Name of the user aircraft's .acf file.
-- `Xlua_Utils_Path`
+- `XLuaUtils_Path`
-Complete path of the XLua Utils root folder.
+Complete path of the XLuaUtils root folder.
-- `Xlua_Utils_PrefsFile`
+- `XLuaUtils_PrefsFile`
-Complete path to the XLua Utils preferences file, including filename.
+Complete path to the XLuaUtils preferences file, including filename.

-These variables are available in all of XLua Utils' submodules.
+These variables are available in all of XLuaUtils' submodules.

 &nbsp;